Learning Home Catalog Composer

 1+2i32+232=59+49=1. \biggl\vert \frac{1+2i}{3} \biggr\vert^2 + \biggl\vert -\frac{2}{3} \biggr\vert^2 = \frac{5}{9} + \frac{4}{9} = 1.

 These are therefore valid quantum state vectors.
-Note that they are linear combinations of the states 0\vert 0 \rangle and 1.\vert 1 \rangle.
-We often say that these states are superpositions of the 00 and 11 states.
-Within the context of quantum states, "superposition" and "linear combination" are essentially synonymous.
+Note that they are linear combinations of the standard basis states 0\vert 0 \rangle and 1,\vert 1 \rangle, and for this reason we often say that they're superpositions of the states 00 and 1.1.
+Within the context of quantum states, superposition and linear combination are essentially synonymous.

 The example (1)(1) of a qubit state vector above is very commonly encountered — it is called the plus state and is denoted as follows: